Cincinnati-Design-LAB/architour/src/content/buildings/anderson-pavilion.md

   represent aspects of Cincinnati history and daily life and reference the Bengals, the Bearcats, P&G, Ocktoberfest, and many other Cincinnati icons.
 ---

+The pavilion was funded by a donation from the Anderson Foundation to honor Annie W. & Elizabeth M. Anderson, sisters who were noted local philanthopists and decendents of Nicholas Longworth, one of Cincinnati's early settlers who was also a noted philanthropist and stateman and who built the residence that is now the Taft Museum of Art.